rjframe/surf-vcr/README.md

 ## Introduction

-Surf-vcr records HTTP sessions to a YAML file so you can review and modify (or even create) the sessions manually.
-A simple recording might look like:
+Surf-vcr records HTTP sessions to a YAML file so you can review and modify (or even create) the requests and responses manually.
+A simple recording might look
+like:

 ```yml
 ---